Arbitrary control of the temporal waveform of photons during spontaneous emission: Introduction

 \section{Introduction}

-The ability to control the state of single photons produced during spontaneous emission represents a key tool for building quantum networks and enabling mixed-architecture qubit platforms.
-For example, the production of indistinguishable photons from distinct qubit implementations would allow the application of established entanglement generation protocols to be used to realize hybrid quantum systems \cite{olmschenk_quantum_2010, lilieholm_photon-mediated_2020}.
-Such systems could leverage the strengths of various qubit types such as the long coherence times of ions or the fast gate speeds of solid state spin donors to out compete any single-qubit type platform \cite{chu_hybrid_2021}.
+The ability to control the state of single photons produced during spontaneous emission represents a key tool for building quantum networks.
+For example, the production of indistinguishable photons from distinct qubit implementations would allow the application of established entanglement generation protocols to realize hybrid quantum systems \cite{olmschenk_quantum_2010, lilieholm_photon-mediated_2020}.
+Such systems could leverage the strengths of various qubit types such as the long coherence times of ions or the fast gate speeds of solid state spin qubit to out-compete any single-qubit type platform \cite{chu_hybrid_2021}.
+To realize such a hybrid system, photons from each node must be identical in all bases including frequency, polarization, number, spatial mode and time bin \cite{beukers_remote-entanglement_2024}.
+As such, developing tools to engineer the photon temporal waveform proves crucial for enabling mixed architecture quantum systems.

-Building photon-mediated hybrid systems requires control over the state of a flying qubit in all bases including frequency, polarization, number, spatial mode and time bin \cite{beukers_remote-entanglement_2024}.
-This work deals with both arbitrary control of temporal waveform of photons produced by network nodes as well as methods to model and mitigate the effects of multiple excitations from a single node which can degrade photon based network protocols.